USC-ACTLab/crazyswarm/docs/tutorials/streaming_setpoint.rst

 	The onboard feedback controller tries to achieve the states specified by the setpoint.

-	In comparison, in a high-level control mode, the PC sends instructions like piecewise polynomial trajectory plans over the radio, and the onboard firmware uses the stored plan to compute a new control setpoint in every iteration of the main loop.
+	In comparison, in a high-level control mode, the PC sends instructions like :term:`piecewise polynomial` trajectory plans over the radio, and the onboard firmware uses the stored plan to compute a new control setpoint in every iteration of the main loop.